-In 2018, the Pro-Life Action League launched an exciting new initiative—National Pro-Life Bridges Day, held at 50 locations from coast to coast.
+In 2018, the Pro-Life Action League launched an exciting new initiative: National Pro-Life Bridges Day, held at 50 locations from coast to coast.
 Over 1,000,000 highway commuters were reached with the pro-life message.
-The next National Pro-Life Bridges Day is happening in the summer of 2024, and you can sign up to be a part of it here.
+The next National Pro-Life Bridges Day will take place in July 2025.
+Click here join the waiting list to be a leader!

 Find detailed instructions below on how to participate in National Pro-Life Bridges Day in your community: